cwong690/Birdex/README.md

 The data was pulled from the [The Cornell Lab of Ornithology](https://www.birds.cornell.edu/home).
 It is a collection of about 48,000 images and more than 400 species of birds observed in North America.
 Birds are separated by male, female or juvenile since they look quite different.
 Text files are also included that contains image file names and their corresponding labels.

+<b>So why identify birds?</b>

+Bird conservation is becoming increasingly crucial as Earth changes.
+Birds are an indicator species because they are highly sensitive to their surroundings and even the slightest change in temperature can alter their behaviour.
+Different species have various types of behaviour and pattern.

+Due to the nature of birds, it is extremely difficult to track them all!
+This is why there are birders, using citizen science to help monitor them.
+Being able to identify the type of birds that are passing through certain areas can greatly help track their migratory patterns.

-So why is bird conservation import?
+So why is bird conservation important?
 Check out this post by the American Bird Conservancy:

 [Why Bird Conservation is Important](https://abcbirds.org/about/mission-and-strategy/why-conserve-birds/)